BigglesDevs/BigglesDevs/README.md

 - 🥇 Completed 100+ projects across various domains.
 - 🌟 Maintained a 5-star rating on freelance platforms.
-- 🏆 Recognized as a top developer in the FiveM community.
+- 🏆 Recognized as a trusted developer in the FiveM community.

 ## 🤝 Contributing